Tendajinia/cyclisticbikesharing/README.md

 # cyclisticbikesharing
-Cyclistic bike-share program Case Study Repository.
+Cyclistic bike-share program Case Study for Data Analytics Portfolio.
 This repository contains all of my sql queries for this case study.